Ralph Perrazzo

 In 2020, Perrazzo started focusing on his new artisan line of hot dogs and his hot dog company, Snap-O-Razzo Hot Dogs.

 Biography

-Ralph Perrazzo grew up in Long Island, New York.
-At 14, he worked at Country House in Stony Brook, New York for six years before starting his education at The Culinary Institute of America.
-He externed at Michelin-star restaurant Jean-Georges in New York City and, after graduating, worked there for 4 years under Gabriel Kreuther and Eric Hubert.

-He then worked at Nick & Toni's in East Hampton for two years, cooking under chef Joe Realmuto, focusing on rustic Italian cuisine.
-After moving to Las Vegas, he became the pastry chef at Bradley Ogden in Caesar's Palace.
-During his tenure, Bradley Ogden won the Best New Restaurant award by the James Beard Foundation.
-Perrazzo then became the corporate pastry chef at Pure Management Group for three years before taking on the position of pastry chef at Clio in Boston, Massachusetts, where he worked with Ken Oringer.

-Perrazzo returned to his hometown in 2013 and opened his first restaurant, bBd's in Rocky Point on Long Island, New York where it garnered recognition as a neighborhood burger joint with a high quality craft beer selection.
+Perrazzo opened his first restaurant, bBd's in Rocky Point on Long Island, New York where it garnered recognition as a neighborhood burger joint with a high quality craft beer selection.

 In 2018, he closed bBd's in Rocky Point and opened bBd's in Palace Station hotel and casino in Las Vegas, Nevada, later becoming recognized by Las Vegas Weekly as one of Las Vegas’ Best New Restaurants and “one of the best places to eat in Vegas” by Food & Wine.

-As of 2022, Perrazzo moved bBd's to the Las Vegas Strip and is focusing on distributing his Snap-O-Razzo Hot Dogs nationwide and internationally.
+As of 2022, Perrazzo moved bBd's to the Las Vegas Strip and began focusing on distributing his Snap-O-Razzo Hot Dogs nationwide and internationally.